Skip Navigation Links www.nws.noaa.gov

 Abstracts

 The workshop will focus on the status and prospects for advancing climate monitoring, assessment and prediction, with major emphasis on drought.
 This includes three major themes: (i) improving climate predictions / predictability, (ii) understanding and attribution of drought and its impacts, and (iii) incorporating climate predictions / projections in the development and delivery of drought products.
 Note that in a departure from past years, the 2008 CDPW will address drought across multiple time scales (weekly through decadal to centennial and longer) and for multiple regions (North America, South America, Africa, Asia, etc.).
-Thus, papers that assess the role of ocean, land, and seasonal cycle in multi-year droughts as evidenced in coupled models (especially from IPCC CMEP-3 runs) to complement DRiCOMP research results, and that link drought research and societal needs (e.g. the NIDIS program) are strongly encouraged.
+Thus, papers that assess the role of ocean, land, and seasonal cycle in multi-year droughts as evidenced in coupled models (especially from IPCC CMIP-3 runs) to complement DRiCOMP and US CLIVAR drought working group research results, and that link drought research and societal needs (e.g. the NIDIS program) are strongly encouraged.
 The results from DRiCOMP investigations and the US CLIVAR Drought Working Group will also be presented and discussed.

 The Workshop will feature focused oral sessions with a mix of invited and submitted presentations, thematic poster sessions (including an evening reception), and a drought Town Hall discussion.
 The majority of contributed papers will be presented in poster sessions.
 The primary focus areas for the workshop will include: